 Step 5: Enter your recovery seed onto the Ledger

 Now it’s time for you to take your time and enter your 24-word recovery seed onto the device.
-Thankfully Ledger has a system whereas you wouldn’t need to enter all the letters of the words manually; whereas you would only need to be inputting around 3 letters, then the screen displays a set of words that one of them is potentially the word your looking for.
+Thankfully Ledger has a system where you wouldn’t need to enter all the letters of the words manually; whereas you would only need to be inputting around 3 letters, then the screen displays a set of words that one of them is potentially the word you’re looking for.
 This significantly decreases the time you will be spending.

 Step 6: Success!